 At a glance: Southern Kruger Safari

-This safari will cover most areas of the Southern section of Kruger.
-It is the most visited part of the game reserve, and with good reason.
-Most people enter the park in this region, simply because, for many, it’s the closest part of the park from wherever they’re travelling from.
-It’s also the area where it is the easiest to see all of the Big Five animals, along with plenty of others when you’re in this area, such as the very rare and endangered African Wild Dog.
+This safari will cover most areas of the Southern section of Kruger, the most visited part of the game reserve.
+This area is known for sightings of the Big Five animals, along with plenty of others, such as the very rare and endangered African Wild Dog.

-ITINERARY – 6 NIGHT SOUTHERN KRUGER NATIONAL PARK SAFARI
+ITINERARY – 7 DAY SOUTHERN KRUGER PARK SAFARI

 Next Departure date: To be confirmed